aws-amplify/docs/docs/lib/auth/fragments/flutter/existing-resources.md

   - **Default**:
     - **PoolId**: ID of the Amazon Cognito User Pool (e.g. `us-east-1_abcdefghi`)
     - **AppClientId**: ID for the client used to authenticate against the user pool
-    - **AppClientSecret**: Secret for the client used to authenticate against the user pool
     - **Region**: AWS Region where the resources are provisioned (e.g. `us-east-1`)